Dereila Nature Inn Home > Wildflower Garden > Wildflower of the Month

 People have found all sorts of uses for Fireweed, including making honey and tea and using parts of the plant in salads, soups and stews.

-In autumn fireweed takes on a special beauty with its cottony seed fluff.
+In autumn Fireweed takes on a special beauty with its cottony seed fluff.

 Dereila Nature Inn Home > Wildflower Garden > Wildflower of the Month